 Tax as a percentage of GDP

-Starting in the 1960s and 1970s, Sweden experienced a sharp increase in tax levels, peaking in the late 1980s and early 1990s.
-Throughout the first decade of the 2000s, the tax-to-GDP ratio generally declined, largely due to tax cuts on earned income.
-However, in recent years, this trend has reversed slightly.
-Following the 2008 financial crisis in Europe and the subsequent pandemic, many OECD countries increased their tax-to-GDP ratios to address the resulting challenges, surpassing Sweden in the rankings.
+Beginning in the 1960s and 1970s, Sweden saw a sharp rise in tax levels, which peaked in the late 1980s and early 1990s.
+During the 2000s, the tax-to-GDPGDP: ratio generally declined, largely as a result of income tax cuts.
+However, in recent years, this trendtrend: has slightly reversed.
+Following the 2008 financial crisis in Europe and the subsequent pandemic, many OECDOECD: countries raised their tax-to-GDPGDP: ratios to address the emerging challenges, surpassing Sweden in the rankings.

 You are free to use our charts, but please credit Ekonomifakta as the source.